CluckeyMcCormick/fictional-guacamole/FicGuac/motion_ai/common/README.md

 ##### `MAX_TOLERANCE_ITERATIONS`
 Once we've detected certain errors, we slowly increment the goal tolerance using a set step value (see the *Tolerance Error Step* configurable).
 However, we only do that as many times specified by this constant before we just assume that we're stuck.
 How exactly that's handled depends on the implementation of the machine.

+##### `ERROR_DETECTION_PRECISION`
+Because movement in Godot has a precision of ~6 decimal places, our error detection could be hit or miss if we were looking for EXACT matches.
+Instead, we'll round the history entries (and our checks) to this decimal position, using the `stepify()` function.
+This simplifies error checking and makes it more robust.

 ## Falling Body Machine
 The most basic machine.
 Developed as a debugging tool to so we can see how sprites sit on a surface, given certain collision models.
 All it does is fall/move downward.